 - When the skin is completely removed, chop or slice the flesh, depending on your preference.
 To avoid discoloration, soak the vegetable pieces in cold water and a few lemon slices.

 There are endless ways to cook celeriac.
-But while it’s usually cooked and prepared as an ingredient in main courses, it can also be eaten raw and on its own.12 Celeriac is a good alternative for potatoes as well, and may be eaten as either a mash or a puree.
+But while it’s usually prepared as an ingredient in main courses, it can also be eaten raw and on its own.
+Celeriac is a good alternative for potatoes as well, and may be eaten either mashed or a pureed.14

 Celeriac Healthy Recipes: